-In addition to higher net income in the first quarter of fiscal 2005, the primary factors that impacted the period-to-period change in cash flows relating to operating activities included the following:
+Net sources of cash related to working capital related items increased by \$39.2 million in the first half of fiscal 2005 as compared to the same period of fiscal 2004.
+In addition to higher net income and non-cash adjustments in the first half of fiscal 2005, the primary factors that impacted the period-to-period change in cash flows relating to operating activities included the following:

-- Increase in deferred revenues from higher software subscription and service billings attributable to our continuing shift toward larger enterprise customers; - Increased income taxes payable, primarily reflecting higher profitability in the first quarter of fiscal 2005 as compared to the same period in fiscal 2004; partially offset by higher worldwide tax payments.
+- increase in deferred revenues from higher software subscription and service billings attributable to our continuing shift toward larger enterprise customers; - an increase in accounts payable in the first half of fiscal 2005 as a result of growth in business volumes; - increased income taxes payable, primarily reflecting higher profitability in the first half of fiscal 2005 as compared to the same period in the prior year; partially offset by higher worldwide tax payments; and - decreased prepaid expenses and other assets due to a tax refund of \$9.0 million in connection with a carryback of net operating losses generated in fiscal 2000.

-The above factors were partially offset by the effects of:
+The above factors were partially offset by the effects of increased accounts receivable balances due to higher revenues in the second quarter of fiscal 2005 compared to the same period in the prior year.

-- Increased accounts receivable balances due to higher revenues offset by more linear quarterly sales resulting in more collections in the first quarter of fiscal 2005 compared to the same period in the prior year; - Decreased accrued compensation and related benefits due to the payout of higher commission and other profit dependent payroll-related expenses accrued in fiscal 2004 and paid in the first quarter of fiscal 2005 as compared to the same period a year ago.
+Capital expenditures for the first half of fiscal 2005 were \$49.4 million, which included the \$24.1 million site purchase in Research Triangle Park (RTP), North Carolina, as compared to \$22.0 million in the same period a year ago.
+We used net proceeds of \$97.6 million and \$74.1 million in the six-month periods ended October 29, 2004 and October 31, 2003, respectively, for net purchases/redemptions of short-term investments.
+In the six-month period ended October 31, 2003, we acquired additional patents for a purchase price of approximately \$9.0 million.
+Investing activities in the six-month period ended October 31, 2003 also included new investments in privately held companies of \$0.3 million.
+We received \$0.3 million and \$0.4 million in sales proceeds from sales of short and long-term investments in the six-month periods ended October 29, 2004 and October 31, 2003, respectively.

-Capital expenditures for the first quarter of fiscal 2005 were \$33.3 million, which included the \$24.1 million site purchase in Research Triangle Park (RTP), North Carolina, as compared to \$12.3 million in the same period a year ago.
-We used net proceeds of \$33.6 million in the first quarter of fiscal 2005 and received net proceeds of \$3.4 million in first quarter of fiscal 2004 respectively, for net purchases/redemptions of short-term investments.
-In the first quarter of fiscal 2004, we acquired additional patents for a purchase price of approximately \$9.0 million.
-Investing activities in the first quarter of fiscal 2004 also included new investments in privately held companies of \$0.3 million.
-We received \$0.3 million and \$0.4 million in sales proceeds from sales of short and long-term investments in the first quarters of fiscal 2005 and fiscal 2004, respectively.
+We used \$36.3 million and received \$8.4 million in the six-month periods ended October 29, 2004 and October 31, 2003 from net financing activities, which included sales of common stock related to employee stock transactions net of common stock repurchases.
+We repurchased 4.0 million shares of common stock at a total of \$83.0 million during six-month period ended October 29, 2004.
+During the six-month period ended October 31, 2003, we repurchased 2.7 million shares at a total of \$44.9 million.
+Other financing activities provided \$46.7 million and \$53.2 million in the six-month periods ended October 29, 2004 and October 31, 2003, respectively, which related to sales of common stock related to employee stock transactions.

-We used \$24.5 million and \$2.6 million in the first quarters of fiscal 2005 and fiscal 2004 from net financing activities, which included sales of common stock related to employee stock transactions net of common stock repurchases.
-We repurchased 2.5 million shares of common stock at a total of \$47.7 million during the first quarter of fiscal 2005.
-During the first quarter of fiscal 2004, we repurchased 2.2 million shares at a total of \$34.8 million, of which we paid cash of \$26.8 million and the remaining \$8.0 million was included in other accrued liabilities.
-Other financing activities provided \$23.2 million and \$24.3 million in the first quarters of fiscal 2005 and fiscal 2004, respectively, which related to sales of common stock related to employee stock transactions.
 The change in cash flow from financing was primarily due to the effects of higher common stock repurchases partially offset by proceeds from issuance of common stock under employee programs compared to the same period in the prior year.
 Net proceeds from the issuance of common stock related to employee participation in employee stock programs have historically been a significant component of our liquidity.
 The extent to which our employees participate in these programs generally increases or decreases based upon changes in the market price of our common stock.
 As a result, our cash flow resulting from the issuance of common stock related to employee participation in employee stock programs will vary.